 First trimester screening is a combination of fetal ultrasound and maternal blood

 tests may be used alone or with other tests.

-Nuchal translucency screening uses an ultrasound test to examine the area at the back
+Nuchal translucency screening uses an ultrasound test to check the area at the back

-Two maternal serum (blood) tests.
-The blood tests measure 2 substances found in the blood of all pregnant women:
+These tests measure 2 substances found in the blood of all pregnant women:

 Second trimester prenatal screening tests

-mother's blood.
+(amniotic fluid) and crosses the placenta into your blood.
 The AFP blood test is also

 called MSAFP (maternal serum AFP).
-Abnormal levels of AFP may signal:
+Abnormal levels of AFP may be a sign of:

 Open neural tube defects (ONTD), such as spina bifida

-Defects in the abdominal wall of the fetus
+Problems in the abdominal wall of the fetus

-is only a screening test to determine who in the population should be offered more
+only a screening test to find out who should be offered more testing for their pregnancy.

-result when the fetus actually does have a health problem.
+the fetus is normal when the fetus actually does have a health problem.

 screening are used.